 Training with Billy

 While we were filming in Thailand, I had the opportunity to work out with Billy.
 I had been running and staying in shape, but I hadn’t fought for a long time.
 Still, when we decided to throw some kicks together, I knew that I had to take advantage of sparring with one of the greatest fighters of all time.
 So, one afternoon on a rare day off in Khao Yai, we went into one of the meeting rooms and started stretching then throwing some kicks.
 Now, I’m not a great fighter by any stretch of the imagination, but I can usually hold my own.
 I won some tournaments when I was a kid, and I was picked to represent the state of Ohio in fighting and kata when I was 17.
 So, how much better than I could Billy be?

 Light years.
 There might not even be a number high enough to describe the gap between his skills and mine.
 I felt like a white belt facing off with Billy.
 He was very kind, and didn’t completely destroy me, but he was and still is an incredible fighter.
 We fought for about 10 minutes, and the entire time I don’t think I was ever in any danger of scoring a point.
 Billy could do anything at will, and it was a great humbling experience for me.
 He could have taken me out at any time during our sparring session, and I came to know what it feels to be completely outclassed.
 I played the part of a snuff movie actor who gets killed by Billy Blanks.
-He did hit me pretty hard, maybe for the lack of sufficient good food on the set – I’ll have to ask him.
+He hit me pretty hard, perhaps as punitive payback for the suffocatingly sufficient good food on the set; I’ll have to ask him.